No Secret

 Pop Up Exhibition Shaft 371

-The exhibition offers the opportunity to gain insight into the history of uranium mining and experience its lasting impact at an authentic site, temporarily opened to the public for this purpose.
-Amidst generators, hoisting machinery, and depth indicators, a temporary presentation unfolds in the machine house, using key objects to highlight the history of uranium mining in Saxony.
-It sheds light on the challenges and responsibilities associated with the remediation of mining legacies.
+The exhibition offered visitors the opportunity to gain insights into the history of uranium mining and experience its lasting impact at an authentic location that had been temporarily opened to the public especially for this purpose.
+A temporary presentation was set up in the machine room between generators, hoisting machines and depth indicators, using key objects to highlight the history of uranium mining in Saxony.
+The exhibition highlighted the challenges and tasks involved in remediating the consequences of mining.
+At the same time, it looked to the future by focusing on Shaft 371 in the UNESCO World Heritage Site of the Ore Mountains/Krušnohoří as the future venue for presenting the Wismut heritage.

 European Capital of Culture The Federal Government Commissioner for Culture and Media Free State of Saxony European Capital of Culture